sarahjang15/nutpred/README.md

 3) provided low-dim ingredient embeddings (`umap_10`), and
 4) an optimization approach that infers ingredient ratios from an ingredient–nutrient table.

-This repo provides a clean, reproducible pipeline with manual metrics (including **R² = SSR/SST**) and side-by-side truth/pred outputs.
+This repo provides a clean, reproducible pipeline with concise, side-by-side truth/pred outputs and effective visualizations.

 ---